fizban007/arxiv-mode/README.md

 `arxiv-mode` can be customized through emacs native customization interface.
 Currently only a few variables can be modified but others will be added as code develops.
-These can be found under the group `arxiv`, or just run `arxiv-customize'.
+These can be found under the group `arxiv`, or just run `arxiv-customize`.